RoryByrne1/rorybyrne1.github.io/_devlogs/new/2025-06-08-the-project copy.md

 ## motivations

-This summer, I want to expand my portfolio and make  game, one that I can learn from and show.
+This summer, I want to expand my portfolio and make a game, one that I can learn from and show.
 I'm not going to concern myself with making a finished game of any sort, this project will be more of a demo.
 Maybe this will be a smaller project behind a large long term project, I want it to be something that I'll keep coming up with new ideas for and will keep coming back to expand upon.
 Its a little naive to expect that one of my first projects will be a project that will last me a long time, but at the moment I have a lot of ideas for it.
 Maybe it won't work out and maybe I'll never come back to it, but I'll learn a lot.

 This project may have a steep learning curve.
 I've created [one game before](/projects/twin-stick-shooter) and that was using Python and PyGame, this time I'll need to learn a game development engine.